CTCMS-UQ/CTCMS-UQ.github.io/_linux_tutorials/0_getting_started.md

 commands) then you're good to go!
 If not, CTCMS has guides on [introduction to the Linux command-line](https://ctcms-uq.github.io/linux_tutorials/intro_linux.html) and [advanced Linux command-line usage](https://ctcms-uq.github.io/linux_tutorials/intermediate_linux.html) which should be enough to get you up and running.
-We also have a guide on [visualising and plotting data with gnuplot](https://ctcms-uq.github.io/data_tutorials/gnuplot.html), which covers useful tools for presenting your research results in an approachable manner.
+If you prefer video tutorials, the Queensland Cyber Infrastructure Fund (QCIF)'s Marlies Hankel has produced a series of short instruction videos on the basics of Linux and HPC which are available on [the QCIF YouTube page](https://www.youtube.com/channel/UCJVnaPvGqyupk9iVPF9A-Lg).
+CTCMS also has a guide on [visualising and plotting data with gnuplot](https://ctcms-uq.github.io/data_tutorials/gnuplot.html), which covers useful tools for presenting your research results in an approachable manner.